henderea/MemoryTamer/README.md

 * **v1.2.2:** add a link to vote on the next feature for MemoryTamer
 * **v1.2.3/v1.1.6:** enable cmd+w for closing feedback and preferences windows
 * **v1.2.4:** add a menu item for launching on login
+* **v1.2.4.1:**
+    * Update Paddle purchasing framework to latest version
+    * Change minimum OS X version requirement to 10.9 Mavericks.
+Almost no MemoryTamer users are still running 10.8 Mountain Lion, so removing support for it allows the compiler to make a more optimized and potentially more stable executable.

 ###Versions (code-signed with developer ID):
 * **v0.3:** <http://memorytamer.s3.amazonaws.com/MemoryTamer-0.3.zip> (Mavericks-only)